As Amazon Associates we earn from qualifying purchases.

 Personally, if I had space I would upgrade to a power tower.
 This works just fine at the moment however until I buy a mansion or palace or something… at some point.

-Tube resistance band set
+Tube resistance band set (Best overall exercise equipment for home)

 This should be among the first piece of equipment that you should get as it is the most versatile.